Indiana University

 Distributions

-The Linux operating system is available as many different distributions, each of which contains the Linux kernel, a variety of installation and application programs, and other customized features.
-Some distributions are very similar to each other with only minor differences, while other distributions have some significant differences.
+Each distribution has its own individual strengths and weaknesses.
+Some distributions are very similar to each other, with only minor differences, while others have significant differences.
 Also, some distributions are designed for specific types of computers.

 Back to top